Tuple and Sequence operations

 (2, 3, 5, 7, 11)

-You can use negative index to get elements from the end of the sequence.
+You can use negative indexing to get elements from the end of the sequence.
 This is especially helpful when you don't know the size of the sequence.
 Given a positive integer n greater than zero, the expression seq[-n] is evaluated as seq[len(seq) - n].

 >>> primes = (2, 3, 5, 7, 11)